 Here's What You Need To Know About Infinity Stones Before The New Avengers Movie

 Call them the Mighty Marvel Movie MacGuffins.
-They're the glittery objects that drove the plots of several individual Marvel movies, and that collectively shaped the direction the entire Marvel Cinematic Universe has been heading since (almost) its inception.
+They're the glittery objects that drove the plots of several individual Marvel movies and that collectively shaped the direction the entire Marvel Cinematic Universe has been heading (almost) since its inception.

 They are the Infinity Stones — immensely powerful gems that contain and channel elemental forces of the universe.
-They're what the villains crave, what the heroes protect.
+They're what the villains crave and what the heroes protect.
 They can be used to destroy or create.

 Mmmmmostly that first thing.